510jahnavi/Research-Assistant/README.md

 # Dynamic Subagent Creation & Role Assignment and Agent Registry & Metadata Database

+AI agents are autonomous systems designed to perceive their environment, process information, and take actions to achieve specific goals.
+They can be rule-based or driven by machine learning models, and they often interact with other agents, users, or external systems to complete complex tasks.

+In agentic architectures, AI agents can dynamically create, configure, and deploy other agents based on task requirements.
+This is typically done using a self-replicating, task-delegating, or hierarchical system.

 **Description:**
 To scale the **Super AI Agents Infrastructure**, we need to implement two core modules:
 1. **Dynamic Subagent Creation & Role Assignment**